sunnybhopale/hello-world/README.md

 Hi guys,

-I am shubham.I am an IT engineers and interested in management of the geeks.
+I am shubham.I am an IT engineer and interested in management of the geeks.